 After a long day of hiking you can take a rest at the visitor center and grab some food from the cafeteria or nearby food trucks for a well deserved recovery.

-5. Where to Stay
+6) Where to Stay Near Skaftafell

-If you are planning on going all along the Rind Road or just exploring the Southern Coast, there are a few towns nearby that could work for you.
+If you are planning on going all along the Ring Road or just exploring the Southern Coast, there are a few towns nearby that could work for you.

 The closest place would be right outside of the the national park itself.
 You can take a look at Hotel Skaftafell and some places nearby it.

 You can use the search box above to see accommodation options all around the area that would be the best fit for you.